When Your Child Has Acute Lymphoblastic Leukemia (ALL)

 What causes ALL?

-ALL occurs when certain types of white blood cells called lymphocytes grow out of control.
-Doctors don't know what causes this to happen.
+ALL occurs when certain types of white blood cells, called lymphocytes, grow out of control.
+Healthcare professionals don't know what causes this to happen.
 In rare cases, certain inherited conditions or exposure to certain chemicals might play a role.
 But most often, the cause of leukemia in children is unknown.

 What are the symptoms of ALL?